Tim Schneider: Other public offices

 Prior to serving on the Cook County Board of Commissioners, Schneider served as Hanover Township Trustee from 1984 to 1997.
 Additionally, Schneider served as Hanover Township Highway Commissioner from 1997-2006.
 As highway commissioner, he embarked on an extensive program to improve township roads without impacting the highway commission's bottom line, and he left office with a $2,000,000 surplus of funds.

 Political positions

 Schneider is a self-described social moderate and fiscal conservative.
-He supported the immigration reform bill which was mainly backed by Democrats and some Republicans.
+He supported the 2013 immigration reform bill which was mainly backed by Democrats, but also received some Republican backing.